dgamepuzzle/AIMAS_FinalProject/report_ideas_heuristic_miki.md

 ## Related work

-The Hungarian algorithm [0] is a costly O($n^3$) operation (where n represents the amount of boxes), and as a result, many papers on Sokoban solvers disregard it in favour of faster, but less precise approximation algorithms.
-The ones that actually apply this minimum-cost matching algorithm either do not go into the implementation details, or apply it only in single-agent Sokoban levels.
-(Will include some references here)
+The Hungarian algorithm [1] is a costly O($n^3$) operation (where n represents the amount of boxes), and as a result, some papers on Sokoban solvers disregard it in favour of faster, but less precise approximation algorithms [2].
+The ones that actually apply this minimum-cost matching algorithm either do not go into the implementation details, or apply it only in single-agent Sokoban levels [3][4].

 In contrast to these solvers, We have come up with an approach that generalizes the use of Hungarian algorithm, so it can work with both single- and multi-agent levels.